akostrik/net_practice/README.md

 # A router
 * connects networks together
-* separates different networks with the use of multiple interfaces (an interface for each network)
+* separates different networks with the use of multiple interfaces (an interface = a network)
 * the range of possible IP addresses on one of its interfaces must not overlap with the range of its other interfaces
+* the internet behaves like a router

 ## Route table
 **Routing table** is stored in a router / network host, lists the routes to particular network destinations.